MSBIGDATA18/LLM-Powered-OpenAI-Chat/README.md

 - Collaborative Development: Inviting community contributions to enrich and expand the project's capabilities.
 # Goals
 - Educational Exploration: Providing an educational resource to understand indexing concepts and their practical applications.

--Technological Development: Innovating by exploring the capabilities of language models in automated indexing.
+- Technological Development: Innovating by exploring the capabilities of language models in automated indexing.

 - Collaboration and Contributions: Welcoming contributors to enhance functionality and utility through feature additions, bug fixes, and documentation improvements.